sonect/sonect-shop-sdk-android/Readme.md

 #### Provide Activity result into SDK

-Sdk have an interface `ActivityResultStorage` with one method `getPendingResult`. `Activity` in which you integrate Shop SDK have to implement this interface and return peding result for the request code.
+Sdk have an interface `ActivityResultStorage` with two methods `getPendingResult` and `addNavigationResult`. `Activity` in which you integrate Shop SDK have to implement this interface and return peding result for the request code.
 It is needed to support proper navigation in case of `iDenfy` for KYC inside SDK.

 Possible simple implementation of the approach: